suobset/skushagra/content/about.md

 ## Background

 I'm currently pursuing my Masters in Computer Science at Northeastern University, focusing on Cybersecurity on Embedded systems, bringing my previous experience from working on operating systems and compilers.
 Currently, I am engaged in some Masters level projects which I will be writing more about soon.
+I am also affiliated with some projects with [CactiLab at Northeastern](https://cactilab.github.io/).

 Before this, I worked at [PsiThera](https://psithera.com) as a Systems/Software Developer on [STORMM](https://stormm.psithera.com/), a molecular dynamics framework.
 A majority of [my contributions](https://github.com/Psivant/stormm/releases/tag/v0.2.0) surrounded around UNIX Standardization, Optimization, Engineering, and making STORMM a valuable Open Source project with a low barrier of entry (from no longer needing 120GB RAM to having comprehensive documentation at hand).
 That role taught me a lot about large-scale scientific software and high performance computation.